Skip to content

 Frequently Asked Questions — Cotton

-The live Cotton funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing COTTON perps.
+The live Cotton funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists COTTON perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

-Cotton open interest is broken down by exchange in the chart above, showing the total value of outstanding COTTON derivative contracts on each platform.
+The Cotton open-interest chart shows the total value of outstanding COTTON derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 The Cotton long/short ratio shows the balance between traders betting on price increases (longs) versus decreases (shorts) across exchanges.
 An extreme ratio in either direction can signal potential reversals as crowded positioning often leads to liquidation cascades.